Greek wildfires reach the outskirts of Athens. EU agency records a huge spike in carbon emissions | Science-Environment

 Near the central city of Volos, a wildfire burned on two fronts, forcing a section of Greece's busiest highway to close for several hours, while national rail services passing through the area were delayed.

+The World Meteorological Organization, a UN body, and a European Union climate change service reported Thursday that temperatures in the month of July set a new global record.
+As Southern Europe fights extreme heat and wildfires, parts of central Europe have been hit with winter conditions.
+Subfreezing temperatures, frost and snow have been reported in the Tatra mountains, which run through Poland and Slovakia.

+In Italy, firefighters battled brush fires in the southern mainland regions of Calabria and Puglia, as well as the islands of Sicily and Sardinia, helped by temperatures dropping some 13 degrees Celsius (55 F) into the low- and mid-30s C (high 80s F).
+Sicily remained the focal point, with fires continuing to burn near the capital, Palermo, as seven aircraft were engaged to douse the flames.

-Wildfire carbon emissions for July in Greece were the highest by a huge margin — totaling over 1 metric megaton and doubling the previous record — since records started 20 years ago, according to the European Union agency that analyses satellite data, the Copernicus Atmosphere Monitoring Service.
+“Without doubt, we can see that all across the Mediterranean the climate crisis is here and it's affecting us all more strongly than perhaps even scientists had warned us about,” Greek Prime Minister Kyriakos Mitsotakis said Thursday during a meeting with the country's president, Katerina Sakellaropoulou.
+Wildfire carbon emissions for July in Greece were the highest by a huge margin — totaling over 1 metric megatons and doubling the previous record — since records started 20 years ago, according to the EU agency that analyzes satellite data, the Copernicus Atmosphere Monitoring Service.

 Cpt.
 Christos Moulas and Lt.
 Pericles Stephanidis died during a low-altitude water drop on the island of Evia.

-Funeral services for the two airmen will be held in northern Greece later Thursday and on the island of Crete on Friday.
+Funeral services for the two airmen were to be held in northern Greece later Thursday and on the island of Crete on Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)